Toranian/via/README.md

+# My Changes

+For some reason Via has stopped exporting the layout file for my keyboard, so I modified it to just bypass the error it was having and export the file which works perfectly.

 # usevia.app

 [![Azure Static Web Apps CI/CD](https://github.com/the-via/app/actions/workflows/azure.yml/badge.svg)](https://github.com/the-via/app/actions/workflows/azure.yml)

 ![android-chrome-192x192](https://user-images.githubusercontent.com/1714072/222621960-ddfb8ee6-a486-4c66-8852-b204ba7c807b.png)

 ## Useful commands

 ### `npm run start`

 Runs the app in the development mode.